macelux/simple-math-Helper/README.md

 # simple-math-Helper
-Calculate log , square root and factorial of a number
+A small program to calculate the log , square root and factorial of a number

+Clone this repository and run the script like so:

+`python main.py`

+Feel free to contribute to this repository.